amuzetnoM/cthulu/SYSTEM_REPORT.md

 ## Executive Summary

-Cthulhu is a well-architected autonomous trading system for MetaTrader 5 with strong foundations.
+Cthulu is a well-architected autonomous trading system for MetaTrader 5 with strong foundations.
 The codebase demonstrates good software engineering practices with modular design, comprehensive testing, and production-ready features.
 However, there are opportunities for significant improvements in efficiency, robustness, cross-platform support, and developer experience.

 **Overall Assessment:** ⭐⭐⭐⭐ (4/5) - Production-ready with room for optimization